-There is also a small garden in the front of the building dedicated to the memory of Ann Klein, a holocaust survivor, and features a custom wood bench and plantings that are tended by members of the congregation.
+There is also a small garden in the front of the building dedicated to the memory of Temple Shalom member Ann Klein, a Holocaust survivor, and features a custom wood bench and plantings that are tended by members of the congregation.

 In February 2018, we planted more than 40 trees all around the property, creating an arboretum that will provide additional shade and beauty in the future.